NASCAR Euro Series – The Championships

 The EuroNASCAR Rookie Challenge class is specifically designed for two driver categories: Young drivers who want to discover more about EuroNASCAR and gentleman drivers who want to have fun in a friendly atmosphere without the pressure of having to race together with rivals on-track.

-Unlike PRO and OPEN, Rookie Challenge uses a regularity time trial format to determine its results.
+Unlike V8GP and OPEN, Rookie Challenge uses a regularity time trial format to determine its results.
 After a familiarization session, Rookie Challenge drivers are given two timed 30-minute sessions on Thursday or Friday to set a series of lap times.

 These lap times have to match the target time set by the drivers themselves.
 The closer you get to the target time, the less penalty you received.
 Bonus points will be awarded to three drivers that selected the fastest target times in an event.